Report for the Roaring

 and surprisingly GOOD fishing are why we live your vacation.
 Join one of our experienced guides so we can show you the

-Stimulator, PMX, Triple Decker NYMPHS---Pat's Rubberlegs, 20 Inchers, 20 Inch Bomb, Soft Shell Golden,
+PMX, Triple Decker NYMPHS---Pat's Rubberlegs, 20 Inchers, 20 Inch Bomb, Soft Shell Golden, Black PTs, BH

-Black PTs, BH Zug Bug CADDIS---DRIES---Elk Hair, Renegades, Neversink, EthaWings NYMPHS- Electric
+Zug Bug CADDIS---DRIES---Elk Hair, Renegades, Neversink, EthaWings NYMPHS- Electric Caddis,

 Beldar Bugger, Baby Gonga, Coffey's Sparkle Minnow.

 today with perfect clarity.
-Look for predominately BWOs and midges with a random caddis eat or
+Look for predominately BWOs and midges with a random PMD/caddis eat or

 two in the way of hatches.
-Flows have recently been increased to make room for Ruedi Reservoir to fill during spring
+Flows have recently been decreased to make room for Ruedi Reservoir to fill during spring

-are increasing as most other fisheries in the Rocky Mountain West are blown-out with runoff conditions.
-The middle and
+most other fisheries in the Rocky Mountain West are blown-out with runoff conditions.
+The middle and lower river have

 ONE MONTH FISHING

-good year-round fishing and ideal water temperatures.
-The Pan is truly one of the best tailwater
+rivers in the Rockies available to fish during runoff.
+The Pan is truly one of the best tailwater trout fisheries

 HOT FLY PATTERNS: MIDGES---DRIES-Hatching Midge, Hi-Vis Griffiths Gnat, CFS Adult Midge